What to visit in Annecy ?

 Permanent and temporary exhibitions

-The permanent collections embrace a variety of themes, ranging from the history of Savoy to artifacts such as coins, weapons, period costumes, and an exceptional collection of sacred art.
+The permanent collections embrace a variety of themes, from the history of Savoy to artifacts such as coins, weapons, period costumes, and an exceptional collection of sacred art.
 The latter includes sculptures, paintings, and liturgical objects from the Middle Ages to the Renaissance.

-The castle also organizes temporary exhibitions highlighting contemporary artists, archaeological findings, and targeted historical subjects.
+The castle also organizes temporary exhibitions highlighting contemporary artists, archaeological findings, and focused historical subjects.
 These exhibitions invite discovery and enrich each visit with new perspectives.
 For example, exhibitions dedicated to pre-Columbian Peru or Renaissance art have captivated an international audience.

-Discover the best viewpoints over Lake Annecy
+Discover the best viewpoints of Lake Annecy

 Lake Annecy: a natural wonder